pasindu-sandaruwan/ssd-assignment-2/README.md

 This will install the dependencies from the package.json

+Step 2:

 ### `npm start`

-Launches the application for testing in [deployment](http://localhost:3000/)
+Launches the application for testing in [http://localhost:3000/](http://localhost:3000/)